diegocordoba87/profileGenerator/README.md

 ## Installation
 Clone the repository to your local machine.
-Open you command lone and navigate to the folder containing the repo.
-ONce you are there,go to the develop folder.
+Open you command line and navigate to the folder containing the repo.
+Once you are there,go to the develop folder.
 Once in there, type "node app.js".
 This will take you through the questions necessary to build your team's profile.
-Once is done, go to the output folder and you will see an HTML file named "team.html".
+Once it is done, go to the output folder and you will see an HTML file named "team.html".
 Open it and you will see the results!

 ## Usage

 You can use this to generate a team profile within minutes.